Alpiner (video game): Sound

 The game can be played with or without the commentary or voices, but to play with them requires the use of the TI Solid State Speech Synthesizer.
 The voices and commentary help to warn of approaching obstacles and comment on your progress.

 The music heard during gameplay is Anitra's Dance from Act IV of Peer Gynt by Norwegian composer Edvard Grieg.
 The music heard after reaching the top of Mount Everest is a fragment of the Suite No. 2, in D Major II - Alla Hornpipe; from Water Music, by German composer Georg Friedrich Händel.

 Cheat

 Pressing the keys "*#*" (in that exact sequence) on the game's title screen allows players to set their starting number of lives in the game, from 1 to 9 lives, and the level of difficulty, from 1 to 18.
-However, enabling this cheat displays the word "Test" on the bottom left of the screen, so players cannot fool their friends with the cheat enabled.
+Enabling this cheat displays the word "Test" on the bottom left of the screen.